-Even if there’s no connectivity at your premises, your business will keep running, keeping your users and clients happy.
+Even if there’s no connectivity on your premises, New Solutions’ Infrastructure as a Service will keep your business running for your internal users and clients.

-Organizations using the Hybrid model can have business critical applications (like ERPs, CRMs, etc) running on the cloud, with the best possible performance and redundancy, but, have their design studio operating from a local server.
+Organisations using a hybrid model can have business critical applications (like ERPs, CRMs, etc) running on the cloud to achieve the best possible performance and redundancy, and resource intensive applications, like a design studio, operating from a local server.

-In case of a disaster, this model allows to seamlessly run local workloads on the cloud, drastically reducing the downtime to your organization.
+In case of a disaster, this model flexes to accommodate running local workloads on the cloud, which drastically reduces downtime to your organisation.

 On-site (traditional) infrastructure:

-A standard setup will normally consist of a primary server, a secondary server, backup storage and a decent sized UPS (Uninterruptible Power Source) connected to the mains.
+A standard setup normally consists of a primary server, a secondary server, backup storage and an appropriately sized UPS (Uninterruptible Power Source) connected to the mains.